$80.00 – $380.00

 - The complete kit also includes two pairs of matched input transistors.
 For best thermal tracking, these transistors are stuck together with thermally conductive epoxy, wrapped in copper foil tape and heat-shrink.
 They are positioned face-to-face to make this easy.

-Note: This is an intermediate-level electronics project.
+Note: This is an advanced-level electronics project.
 You should have relevant experience repairing audio amplifiers.
-I can only provide limited technical support, answering questions about the board itself, to clear up any confusion about what parts go where and such, but if you need help actually troubleshooting the amplifier, I need to charge my usual hourly rate. ($60/hr) DIYAUDIO.COM is a great resource, and there are many threads about the GFA-555.
+I can only provide limited technical support, answering questions about the board itself, to clear up any confusion about what parts go where and such, but if you need help actually troubleshooting the amplifier, I need to charge my usual hourly rate. ($75/hr) DIYAUDIO.COM is a great resource, and there are many threads about the GFA-555.
 Before purchasing a kit, please review the assembly notes linked below, to be sure this is a project you’re comfortable with.